This tune is as sweet and light as they come. Show your audiences you are a clever speller, as well as being wise in the ways of love.

 This pensive, timeless ballad has certainly stood the test of time.
 The reprise of the theme melody in the tag is a nice added touch.

 Here is a square medley of love that has a wonderfully old-fashioned ring to it.
+The bass’s recitation on the second chorus of “When Your Old Wedding Ring Was New” is heartfelt and unique.
 Ain’t lifelong love grand?

-This tempo ballad that really paints a pretty picture.
+This tempo ballad paints a picture as lovely as its title.
 Is someone waiting for you?
 I sure hope so.

 Here is an easy-beat, contestable love song that is most gentle and enjoyable.
 This tune is now available in both men’s and women’s voicing.